tanberry/rackspace-how-to/content/cloud-servers/objectrocket-documentation.md

 ### Getting started

 The [Getting Started Guide](https://objectrocket.com/docs/getting_started.html) helps you understand get up and running on the ObjectRocket platform.
-It assumes use of the ObjectRocket web interface and guides you through the following
+It assumes use of the ObjectRocket web interface UI) and guides you through the following
 steps:

 1. Get an ObjectRocket account